mtolly/onyx/haskell/BUILD.md

 1. Install Docker

-2. `docker build -t onyxite/onyx .`
+2. `./build-docker`

-3. AppImage will be located at `/onyx/Onyx-*-x86_64.AppImage` in the image
+3. AppImage will be created

 # Command line installation